 Challenging closures and cuts

-Sometimes local authorities or the NHS close or cut mental health services.
+Sometimes local authorities or the NHS make cuts or closures to mental health services.
 They may say this is needed to modernise services, or for financial reasons.
-It is possible to challenge cuts or closures, and this section looks at what you can do.
+It is possible for you to challenge cuts or closures.
+This section shows you how you can do this.

-- Sometimes using complaints procedures, the media, social media or contacting your MP is the quickest and cheapest way to challenge decisions.
+- Sometimes speaking to service managers, the media, social media or contacting your MP is the quickest and cheapest way to challenge decisions.

-- If there is a consultation, there should be enough time for you to respond.
-You should be given enough information to be able to respond properly.
+- If there is a consultation, you should be given enough time to respond to it.

 This section covers: